Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Source: Enterprise Software Selection Study)

-To the decision-making process.
+Because of the decision-making process.

 Most IT decisions are not made rationally.
 They are made emotionally and rationalized afterward.

-1. A vendor gives an impressive demo
+1. A vendor delivers an impressive demo

-2. The decision-makers are thrilled
+2. The decision-makers are enthusiastic

 67% of software projects fail due to incorrect build-vs-buy decisions.
 Not because the question is difficult.
 But because it is answered emotionally.